“If I can stop one heart from breaking…”

 I shall not live in vain.

-But then there is the list that has its starting point as something having gone wrong in life.
-From an “aching,” presumably in the heart – I’m not sure how “life” aches except from an internal pain that follows one around – we move to a pain that could also be considered on the surface of ourselves, like a cut that needs to be addressed.
+So the speaker moves to “life” in general.
+She hasn’t stopped her own heart from breaking, and perhaps that is too unrealistic a goal.
+From “aching,” a pain her heart feels internally, we move to a pain that could also be considered on the surface of ourselves, like a cut that needs to be addressed.
 Then we finally move beyond ourselves to something else.
 In this case, “one fainting robin.”

 The central line of the poem concerns “cooling a pain.”
-It comes as part of a trifecta of actions,”ease, cool, help,” that are most unlike “stop.”
+It comes as part of a trifecta of actions, “ease, cool, help,” that are most unlike “stop.”
 The theme of heat emerges in this central line, implied by “cool” as well as the idea of a “fainting robin.”
-That last item is building to some kind of comment on what it truly means to be at rest.
-Heat demands we stop almost dead in our tracks, but then there’s another rest, being at home, implied by “nest.”
+That last item is building to some kind of comment on what it means to be at rest; the poem has been moving from one action to another nearly every line.
+Heat demands we stop almost dead in our tracks from exhaustion, but then there’s another rest, being at home, implied by “nest.”